CristeaTeodorAndrei/CubeSat/README.md

 ## Optimization Phase

-In order to reduce energy usage and ensure efficient performance of the whole system, a number of optimisations have been implemented:
+In order to reduce energy usage and ensure efficient performance of the whole system, a number of optimizations have been implemented:

 - Deactivating Wi-Fi Module
 - Deactivating Bluetooth Module